flix-/keeto-doc/source/docker.rst

 Docker
 ======

-Keeto ships a fully configured Docker image providing a very easy and fast way for the establishment of an environment in order to get familiar with Keeto.
-This chapter gives an overview about this environment describes how to set it up and ultimately use it.
+Keeto ships a fully configured Docker image providing an easy and fast way for the establishment of an environment in order to become familiar with Keeto.
+This chapter gives an overview about this environment, describes how to set it up and ultimately use it.

 Overview
 --------